Full-stack marketing - an expertise across different channels and platforms allow to find a best marketing mix for your project.

 The global research indicated zero startups without competition.

 Those of you who are familiar to marketing know that there are direct and indirect competitors.
 In case your startup works on an innovative product you won’t have direct competitors until someone copies you.
-On the other hand, if your startup works on solving existing problem, chances are good there already are existing methods to solve it.
-The later are your indirect competitors.
+On the other hand, if your startup works on solving an existing problem, chances are good there already are existing methods to solve it.
+The latter are your indirect competitors.
 Even a client’s decision to ignore your product is an indirect competitor.
 Interviews of founders of startups showed they conduct a very shallow competition analysis.
-The author recommends asking yourself questions and finding out who you compete with instead of nurturing the illusion of competition-free market.
+The author recommends asking yourself questions and finding out who you compete with instead of nurturing the illusion of a competition-free market.

 Really?
-In reality, that’s just called “hope marketing” and it means you mostly do nothing, but hope for the best.
+In reality, that’s just called “hope marketing,” and it means you mostly do nothing but hope for the best.
 Years ago, Eric Ries, the author of ‘The Lean Startup’ already outlined three of the fundamental growth mechanisms.
 The sooner you apply one of them, the better.
 You should take action and be careful with hopes.

 Mistake 7.
 You think growth hacking is all you need.

 About 66% of interviewed startup owners stated they wish to benefit from growth hacking — a strategy, in which every decision is exclusively growth-oriented.
 At the same time, only half of those startups made sure their product meets market needs.
 You need a foundation for growth.
-Make sure your product has value, work on cross- and upsell strategies.
+Make sure your product has value, work on the cross- and upsell strategies.

 Positioning and marketing plans require effort, not money!
 And remember that every investor wants to see traction.
 Investors need proof that your business model is viable and durable, and you cannot prove it without marketing.
-It’s fine if you don’t want to spend large sums of money on marketing on early stages, but you can develop marketing plans and even commence marketing experiments to find out if your product meets market needs, to gather required data, choose suitable growth mechanism and test your distribution channels.
-Later you can prepare a complex marketing plan factoring in potential profit and start looking for investors to make it work.
+It’s okay if you don’t want to spend large sums of money on marketing on early stages, but you can develop marketing plans and even commence marketing experiments to find out if your product meets market needs, to gather required data, choose suitable growth mechanism and test your distribution channels.
+Later you can prepare a sophisticated marketing plan factoring in potential profit and start looking for investors to make it work.